infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - Challenge them to think about possibilities for the future.
 - Compliment and praise your teen for well-thought-out decisions.
 - Help them in reevaluating poorly made decisions.
+- One important way to improve cognitive development for your kids is to regularly expose them to new environments.
+Don't just stick to your regular routine.
+Schedule field trips to new places in town, like museums, parks, zoos, aquariums, playgrounds, and more.
+- Music is a great tool for helping promote the development of many important cognitive skills.
+Music as well as memory and word identification, sensory perception, and more.